Illustrative instrumentation example

 • Supports store-level prioritization instead of relying on manual visual checks alone.

-Economic anchor: Often representing a persistent gap between recorded and actual flow across products.
+Economic anchor: A persistent gap between recorded and actual flow can compound across products.

 Immediate value